na-na-hi/renget/archive/cpu-lora.md

 - `--adam-beta1 N`: AdamW beta1 in interval \[0,1).
 How much to smooth the first moment of gradients. (default 0.900000)
 - `--adam-beta2 N`: AdamW beta2 in interval \[0,1).
 How much to smooth the second moment of gradients. (default 0.999000)
 - `--adam-gclip N`: AdamW gradient clipping.
 Disabled when zero. (default 1.000000)
-- `--lbfgs-iter N`: Maximum number of LBFGS optimization iterations for each batch (default 256)

 ## Appendix D - Q&A